Blue Whale Challenge

-"Blue Whale" first attracted news coverage in May 2016 in an article in Russian newspaper Novaya Gazeta that linked many unrelated child suicides to membership of group "F57" on the Russian-based VK social network.
+"Blue Whale Challenge" first attracted news coverage in May 2016 in an article in the Russian newspaper Novaya Gazeta that linked many unrelated child suicides to membership of group "F57" on the Russian-based VK social network.
 A wave of moral panic swept Russia.
-However, the piece was later criticised for attempting to make a causal link where none existed, and none of the suicides were found to be a result of the group activities.
+The piece was criticised for attempting to make a causal link where none existed, and none of the suicides were found to be a result of the group's activities.
 Claims of suicides connected to the game have been reported worldwide, but none have been confirmed.

+The game has reportedly been banned in some countries, including Egypt, Kenya, and Pakistan.
+Experts have said that it is difficult or even impossible to ban the game.

 Background

-In November 2015, a Russian teenager posted a selfie with the caption "nya bye" before committing suicide; her death was then discussed in internet forums and groups, becoming mixed with scare stories and folklore.
+In November 2015, Renata Kambolina, a Russian teenager, posted a selfie with the caption "nya.bye" before committing suicide; her death was then discussed in internet forums and groups, becoming mixed with scare stories and folklore.
 Further suicides were added to the group stories.
 Soon after, Russian journalist Galina Mursaliyeva first wrote about these "death groups" in an article published in the Russian newspaper Novaya Gazeta in April 2016.
-The article described the "F57" groups on Russian social media site VK, that she claimed had incited 130 teenagers to commit suicide.
+The article described the "F57" groups on Russian social media site VK, which she claimed had incited 130 teenagers to kill themselves.
 Mursaliyeva's article was criticised at the time of its release for lacking credible data and balance, with the 130 cases of suicide cited being particularly problematic.
-The number was originally suggested by the father of one of the teenagers, Sergey Pestov, who came to the figure 130 by using Russian media sources to look for child suicides he believed were linked to online groups; He then produced a brochure which implied that foreign intelligence operatives were responsible for encouraging Russian children to commit suicide.
+The number was originally suggested by the father of one of the teenagers, Sergey Pestov, who came to the figure 130 by using Russian media sources to look for child suicides he believed were linked to online groups; he then produced a brochure which implied that foreign intelligence operatives were responsible for encouraging Russian children to die by suicide.
 After an investigation by Evgeny Berg for Meduza, Mursaliyeva responded by saying in fact there had been at least 200 suicides.

 The origin of the name "Blue Whale" is uncertain.
 Some reports say that it comes from a song by the Russian rock band Lumen.
 Its opening lines are "Why scream / When no one hears / What we're talking about?" and it features a "huge blue whale" that "can't break through the net."
 Others believe it to be a reference to beaching, where whales become stranded on beaches and die.

 The game is said to run on different social media platforms and is described as a relationship between an administrator and participant.
-Over a period of fifty days the administrator sets one task per day; the tasks seem innocuous to begin with ("get up at 4:30 a.m.", "watch a horror movie"), and move on to self-harm, leading to the participant committing suicide on the final day.
+Over a period of fifty days the administrator sets one task per day; the tasks seem innocuous to begin with ("get up at 4:30 a.m.", "watch a horror movie"), and move on to self-harm, leading to the participant killing themselves on the final day.
 As professor at Russian State University for the Humanities, Alexandra Arkhipova found that the administrators were found to be children aged between 12 and 14, drawn to the story as it became widely reported and not, as the hysteria had intimated, predatory adults.